neudecker-group/jedi/docs/tutorials/molecular-dynamics.rst

    hessian = vib.get_vibrations()

 Finally, we can start a JEDI analysis for all time steps.
-To avoid creating a lot (and we really mean a lot!) of visualisation windows, we will instead store them inside a ``moldyn_vis`` directory.
+To avoid creating a lot (and we really mean a lot!) of visualization windows, we will instead store them inside a ``moldyn_vis`` directory.
-Also, let's tell the visualiser to only create figures pertaining to the bond length.
+Also, let's tell the visualizer to only create figures pertaining to the bond length.

 .. code-block:: python